-process of introducing owl and hawk habitats,

-historic oaks, will allow us to police our nature intended.
-Man enlisted nature's developed agriculture and animal husbandry.
-So allowing nature a greater role in how we practice sustainable gardening
+We are also in the process of introducing owl and hawk habitats, which, along with our historic oaks, will allow us to police our vineyards and olive groves in the way nature intended.
+Man enlisted nature's help with sustenance when we first developed agriculture and animal husbandry.
+So allowing nature a greater role in how we practice sustainable gardening only makes sense.

 One of the benefits of our continuing effort to leave an even smaller footprint has been the addition of five new members to the Jordan family: Barney, Clyde, Lil' Bit, Tex and Wheezer.
 Our West African Pygmy Goats make for the most entertaining and ecologically sound grass management available.
-They're much
+They're much quieter than a lawnmower, too.